abstracta/jmeter-java-dsl/docs/guide/request-generation/jsr223-pre-processor.md

 }
 ```

-You can also use a Java lambda instead of providing Groovy script, which benefits from Java type safety & IDEs code auto-completion:
+You can also use a Java lambda instead of providing Groovy script, which benefits from Java type safety & IDEs code auto-completion and consumes less CPU:

 ```java
 jsr223PreProcessor(s -> s.vars.put("REQUEST_BODY", buildRequestBody(s.vars)))